TheTechnicBoy/Create-Wells/README.md

 ```

 ### KubeJS
-This Recipe will create 100mB Water in 20 Ticks, if the well is placed in the dimension minecraft:the_nether.
+This Recipe will create 100mB Water in every Tick, if the well is placed in the dimension minecraft:the_nether.
 In addition it has to be placed UpsideDown but the Y-height doesn't matter.
 ```js
 event.custom({
     "type": "create_wells:fluid_extraction",